Jump to content

 Animated GIF

-This looks like a wonderful trip while in the Gulf of Naples, especially for those who can scuba dive.
-Part of this ancient city is now underwater, but has many treasures to enjoy.
+This trip seems wonderful while in the Gulf of Naples, especially for those who can scuba dive.
+Part of this ancient city is now underwater but has many treasures to enjoy.
 Unfortunately, Seneca the Younger did not seem to enjoy this "Las Vegas of Ancient Rome."

 705A2B6B-78B3-4D6D-95D8-5C843E7E0B97.jpeg.8bafec17aeecc964514d8c9a2b60189e.jpeg